SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 ### The need for a fresh approach

 Neither of these solutions met the needs of our busy web development house.
-So we set out to build a more integrated, flexible and reliable approach to developing rich web applications.
+So we set out to build a simpler, faster and more reliable approach to developing rich web applications.

 Though our experience of over 100 commercial projects, Agile Toolkit has evolved into a mature, production-ready development tool.